Qutriyun: Early Ba'ath Party rule

 Party leaders Michel Aflaq and Salah al-Din al-Bitar, despite the disastrous experience of the past, supported the revival of the union with Egypt, and therefore tried to suppress the regionalists (as well as other hostile groups in the party) through purges and dismissals, but this did not work out well.
 After the 1961 coup d'etat and the separation of Syria from Egypt, the regionalists began reorganizing the party without consulting Aflaq.
 In 1963, the Ba'ath Party's Military Committee finally staged a successful coup and seized power in Syria.
 Due to the regionalists' campaigns to reorganize in their favor, the Latakia branch of the party, largely composed of Alawite regionalists, became one of the most powerful in the new state.
 After the 1963 coup, the party's membership increased fivefold, and it consisted mainly of poor people, military personnel, workers, and students - the future core of the regionalists; however, the regionalist faction was largely dominated by military officers only.
-The party's civilian wing soon also became filled with regionalists, with the assistance of one of the leaders of the military committee, General Salah Jadid, who was also a regionalist.
+The party's civilian wing, as well as the National Guard, soon also became filled with regionalists, with the assistance of one of the leaders of the military committee, General Salah Jadid, who was also a regionalist.
+The Qutriyun faction supported the Ramadan Socialist Decrees of 1965, that nationalized huge amount of enterprises in Syria.

-At the Eighth National Congress in December 1965, Michel Aflaq attempted a purge and dismissed a number of influential regionalists from the party, but this had no real impact on their influence, and within a few months they had seized all power in the country:
+At the Eighth National Congress in December 1965, Michel Aflaq attempted a purge and dismissed a number of influential regionalists from the party, but this had no real impact on their influence, and within a few months they had seized all power in the country.
+Two days before the 1966 coup, Aflaq, in a speech, condemned the regionalists for their perversion of the party.